MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-premium-forecasting.md

 ### Snapshots

 Sales organizations can use snapshots to "freeze" forecast data at a moment in time.
-To learn more about how to use snapshots and how deals flow between two snapshots, see [Manage snapshots for a forecast](manage-snapshots-forecast.md) and [Analyze deals flow between snapshots](analyze-deals-flow-between-snapshots.md).
+To learn more about how to use snapshots and how deals flow between two snapshots, see [Take snapshots automatically](manage-snapshots-forecast.md) and [Analyze deals flow between snapshots](analyze-deals-flow-between-snapshots.md).

 ### Trend chart